dskoda1/442-design-patterns/david_skoda_assign3/studentRecordsBackup/README.txt

 corresponding observers are updated as well (based on a filter check).

 DATA STRUCTURE JUSTIFICATION:
-I used a HashMap inside the node class, with a Filter as key and an Observer as the value.
+I used a HashMap inside the node class, with a FilterI as key and an Observer as the value.
 I decided on this data structure because I can iterate through the map, and check each filter individually, without needing to call the observer method if the predicate does not pass.
 Also, if it does pass, the hash map provides